Magenta-Mause/Medals-Frontend/README.md

 ## Medals

-Medals is a application to administer athletes for the [Deutsche Sportabzeichen](https://deutsches-sportabzeichen.de/).
+Medals is an application to administer athletes for the [Deutsche Sportabzeichen](https://deutsches-sportabzeichen.de/).
 Trainers can administer their athletes, track the performances for different disciplines, add/remove swimming certificates, see wether the athlete is eligible to receive a [Deutsche Sportabzeichen](https://deutsches-sportabzeichen.de/).
 Athletes can see their own performances, wether they have a valid swimming certificate and if they are eligible for a [Deutsche Sportabzeichen](https://deutsches-sportabzeichen.de/), if not what they need to do to be eligible.

 ## Setup